jalesiyan-hadis/summerizer_flask_app/README.md

   {"summary": "Summarized text"}
   ```

+- Writing Unittest and Integration test
-- Setting up a CI/CD pipeline using **Github Actions** to keep this service healthy and maitainable (a.k.a production ready)
+- Setting up a CI/CD pipeline using **Github Actions** to keep this service healthy and maitainable (a.k.a production ready)(Not complete)
-- Writting a Git hook for running test to be sure new commits do not broke your API.(NOt Done)
+- Writting a Git hook for running test to be sure new commits do not broke your API.(Not complete)